psyphur/tweeter/README.md

 ## Getting Started

+1. Clone the repo.
-1. Install dependencies using the `npm install` command.
+2. Install dependencies using the `npm install` command.
-2. Start the web server using the `npm run local` command.
+3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
-3. Go to <http://localhost:8080/> in your browser.
+4. Go to <http://localhost:8080/> in your browser.

 ## Screenshots